learn-co-students/sql_election_exercise/README.md

 Remember how to connect to an sqlite database?

-We need to create a connection and a cursor.
+To do so, we need to create a connection and a cursor.

 ```python